-Florence could cause life-threatening surf along US coast
+Florence could cause dangerous surf along US coast

-MIAMI (AP) — Florence could cause life-threatening surf and rip currents along parts of the U.S. East Coast this weekend as the storm swirls across the Atlantic, according to forecasters at the National Hurricane Center.
+MIAMI (AP) — Florence could cause dangerous surf and rip currents along parts of the U.S. East Coast this weekend as the storm swirls across the Atlantic, according to forecasters at the National Hurricane Center.

 Though weakened to a tropical storm, Florence was expected to regain hurricane strength as it neared Bermuda.
 Large swells were likely to start hitting the British island territory in the north Atlantic Ocean on Friday.